 What is an RFP?

-We recommend including several key points in your RFP.
+When drafting an RFP like this, we recommend including several key points.
 These details give vendors critical background information about your business.
 Points to mention include but are not limited to:

 - Details about your project scope (number of users, number of locations, applications needed, etc.)

 - Outline of your enterprise strategy and digital strategy

 - Description of your current business and technical environment

 - Outline of your evaluation criteria

 - Description of the scenarios you want the vendor to demonstrate should you accept their RFP response

 Then, you’ll request that each ERP vendor provide adequate information about their product and ERP services, with details such as:

 - A company overview